England keep top spot with crucial win over India

 England have Pakistan left to play in the group stage, and should avoid reigning champions Australia in the semi-finals.

-Australia look set to finish top of group one, which means England are likely to face either South Africa or Sri Lanka in the semis.
+Australia look set to finish top of Group 1, which means England are likely to face either South Africa or Sri Lanka in the semis.

-India should qualify from second in group two, with Ireland to play in their final game.
+India should qualify from second in Group 2, with Ireland to play in their final game.

 This was the first time England had really been tested during the competition so far, after comfortable wins against West Indies and Ireland in their opening fixtures, and they were immediately reeling from Thakur's opening three-wicket burst.

-But Sciver-Brunt's counter-attack, alongside Amy Jones' 40 from 27 balls, propelled them to a defendable total before India's middle-order batters succumbed to the increasing run-rate throughout their chase.
+But Nat Sciver-Brunt's counter-attack, alongside Amy Jones' 40 from 27 balls, propelled them to a defendable total before India's middle-order batters succumbed to the increasing run-rate throughout their chase.

 England will face Pakistan on Tuesday at 13:00 GMT in Cape Town, after India take on Ireland in Gqeberha the previous day at 13:00 GMT.